Singapore's official languages: Languages in Singapore

 Historical Roots

-The historical path of Singapore was crucial in defining its linguistic landscape.
-British colonization introduced English, which later became an important component of Singapore's administration and communication.
+The historical path of Singapore was crucial in defining its linguistic landscape, especially considering Malay as the national language of Singapore along with other official languages.
+British colonization introduced English, which later became an important component of Singapore's administration and communication and is now considered a widely spoken language in the country.
 Following independence, the administration promoted multilingualism as a means of preserving cultural identity while forging a unified nation.(Wong, L., 2015)

 Language Policies